mssoheil/news-aggregator/README.md

 The user can set preference for favorite category, source and author

-The changing are not live and won't call by just changing the input field
+The changing are not live and won't call by just changing the input field and the `Get Articles` should be clicked

 The reason for this is because the `New York Times` has a very strict rate limit implemented that supports only a few api calls per minute